 Well you can use bad rum or you can use good rum, but this drink is all about the mint simple syrup.
 You can buy some or make your own!
 Simple syrup is just water and sugar boiled and stirred until sugar dissolves.
 You can add any flavor (mint leaves, rosemary, etc.) to the boiling mixture to create your own flavored simple syrup.

-How to Make a Mint Hurricane Cocktail
+How to Make a Hurricane Drink

-Add the Collins Hurricane mix, light rum, dark rum, mint simple syrup, and red grenadine.
+- Add the Collins Hurricane mix, light rum, dark rum, mint simple syrup, and red grenadine.

-Give the drink a 10 second stir with a swizzle stick.
+- Give the drink a 10 second stir with a swizzle stick.

-Garnish with orange slice and cherries.
+- Garnish with orange slice and cherries.